LenChaney/Dominion-Enterprises-Scripting-Challenge/CreateAzureVM.md

 Running the Script
 ==================
+Note: Script take a while to run but that time appears to be Azure creating the VM

 1. Make a Resource Group of DomEntChall or change the variable to a resource group that exists in your Azure account
 2. Run CreateAzureVM.ps1
 3. Logon with Azure credentials